Understanding flood risk and zones – a guide for property owners

 If you have concerns about discrepancies between council and RMS assessments, we encourage you to contact us for further clarification.

-If you’ve taken steps to mitigate flood risk on your property, such as installing flood barriers or improving drainage systems, please let us know.
-We may be able to take these improvements into account when assessing your property’s flood risk.
+If you’ve taken steps to reduce your property’s flood risk, such as installing barriers or improving drainage, let us know.
+These improvements would be considered when assessing your property’s flood risk for insurance purposes.

 Remember, understanding your flood risk is the first step in protecting your property.
 Stay informed and prepared!